AlexandreGerault/p8_todo_list/documentation/audit/QUALITY.md

 Four of the five errors seem to be related to the use of the container instead of dependency injection, making the static analysis struggle to determine types.

-Also, some reading of the source code reveals that database queries are made directly from the controller, violating the SRP.
+Also, reading the source code reveals that services are accessed directly from the container instead of being injected.
+This is a bad practice that should be avoided nowadays.

 ## Strategy to solve this issues

 To solve these quality issues, we need to establish a strategy.
 The strategy is to:

 1. Upgrade the application to the latest Symfony and the latest PHP versions
 2. Fix the PHPStan errors
 3. Increase the PHPStan level to the maximum (from 7 to 9)